Cosmology: Neutrinos as the Only Final Dark Matter: Cosmos: Neutrinos in the Peculiar Bridging Role

-The other effect is the familon-loop corrections in the scattering of neutrinos off the electron or off the quarks - similar to the so-called $\rho-$parameter calculation in the Standard Model\cite{PDG}.
-Although the $\rho-$parameters for the $\tau-$ or $\mu-$sectors are completely unknown - and maybe remain to be completely unknown forever, the breakdown of the $\tau-\mu-e$ universality is a genuine possibility.
+One effect is the familon-loop corrections in the scattering of neutrinos off the electron or off the quarks - similar to the so-called $\rho-$parameter calculation in the minimal Standard Model \cite{PDG}.
+Although the $\rho-$parameters for the $\tau-$ and $\mu-$ sectors are completely unknown - and maybe remain to be completely unknown for a long time to come, the breakdown of the $\tau-\mu-e$ universality remains a genuine possibility.
 On the other hand, the $\rho-$parameter in the electron case, in view of its relative larger error, does permit for a larger domain for the familon masses.

-Maybe we need to emphasize that the violation in the neutrino sector of the $e-\mu-\tau$ universality, the difference between $\nu-e$ and $\nu-\mu$ scatterings as caused by familon-loops, and the different $\rho$ parameters, all offers the test of the family gauge idea.
-These should also test the nature of the dark-matter world.
+The most famous high-order loop effect has to do with $g-2$ \cite{Kinoshita}, for electrons or for muons.
+Without the detailed calculations involving the family particles (i.e., familons and family Higgs), we can't say too much.
+Since the corrections from the family gauge bosons and from the family Higgs would be figured out {\it order by order}, we should anxiously waiting for the lowest-order family-loop calculations.

-Maybe the most important issue has to do with Cosmology.
-Question No.1 has to do with whether a phase transition may occur at $10^{-12}$ or $10^{-13}$ sec, or slightly earlier, after the Big Bang.
-Here we have used $1\, TeV$ as the range for familon masses.
-If so, what is the major effect of the familon phase transition?
-Question No.2 has to do with the fact that all familons and all family Higgs should eventually decay into lighter species (such as neutrinos in the mfSM) - is this some observable effect with the cosmological time as a measuring stick?
-These questions are difficult to answer quantitatively in the mfSM as of now since our experimental understanding of dark matter is lacking.
+In this note, we set out to examine questions associated with Cosmology.
+Question No.1 has to do with whether a phase transition might occur at $10^{-11}$ or $10^{-12}$ sec, or slightly earlier, after the Big Bang.
+After all, from our experience with QCD ($SU_c(3)$), we anticipate that there are rooms for the phase transitions.
+If so, what is the major effect of the familon phase transition(s)?
+Question No.2 has to do with the fact that all familons and all family Higgs should eventually decay into lighter species (likely in neutrinos) - is this some observable effect with the cosmological time as a measuring stick?
+These questions are difficult to answer quantitatively in the Standard Model \cite{Hwang417} as of now since our understanding of dark matter is still lacking.